 Historical Museum and Industrial Puerto Bories Tour

-Horseback riding at Puerto Consuelo
+Horseback Riding at Puerto Consuelo

-Patagonian fjords cruise: Serrano and Balmaceda
+Patagonia fjords cruise: Serrano and Balmaceda

-Cycling around Puerto Natales
+Cycling Around Puerto Natales

 Puerto Natales city tour, a land of pioneers

-Trekking to the Mylodon cave
+Trekking to the Mylodon Cave

 Discovering Torres del Paine National Park

-"High-octane activities include full-day hikes to the base of the three-pronged Torres del Paine or picturesque boat rides to area glaciers"- Travel and Leisure -
+"High-octane activities include full-day hikes to the base of the three-pronged Torres del Paine or picturesque boat rides to area glaciers "- Travel and Leisure -